xiaofengli/ValleySports/Readme.md

+# Deployment note

+## devepment
-1. To build it, in local try `sudo npm run build`, in deployment server `npm run build`
+`sudo npm run build`
-2. To run it, try `sudo npm start`, in deployment server `nohup npm start`
+`sudo npm run dev`

+## deployment
+`sh deploy.sh`
+`cd dist`
+`nohup npm start  &`

+When we build it, there is a dist dir in local, when we deploy.sh it, it will copy the dist/ to the remote server, then in the dist/ we install the libs, and then `npm start` as it will have all the compiled good files.

 https://codeburst.io/how-to-minify-your-static-site-d90565c9aa21
 ramraf